Connectivity is Not Optional

-Fortunately there are many options to make connectivity a reality and we have developed a solid setup to have usable access almost everywhere we care to travel.
-We’ve been full-time in our RV for almost a year now (mobile for 5 months) and we’ve only gone one week without some kind of internet access!
+Fortunately, there are many options to make connectivity a reality and we developed a solid setup to have usable access almost everywhere we care to travel.
+We were full-time in our RV for 18 months before settling in a sticks-and-bricks (we settled – temporarily – because our kids wanted a normal high-school experience). and we only went perhaps two weeks total without some kind of internet access.

 Andy’s interest and research on mobile internet landed him at the mobile internet mothership, the Mobile Internet Resource Center.
-Started by two long-time geeky nomads, the site serves as the best information and advice resource for anyone interested in mobile internet (full disclosure – Andy is now one of their contributors, teaching assistants, and moderators, so we’re a bit biased!).
+Started by two long-time geeky nomads, Cherie Ve Ard, and Chris Dunphy, the site serves as the best information and advice resource for anyone interested in mobile internet (full disclosure – Andy now works for them, so we’re a bit biased!).

 Our Setup Choices